 Intellectual, great manipulator and genius actor.
 These are just some of the descriptions given to Rousy Chanev by his colleagues and audiences.
 In his honour, the Sofia International Film Festival audiences had another chance to relish his acting in Georgi Djulgerov’s masterpiece Advantage.
-As a typical Virgo, he is an uncompromising individual who never reveals anything until it is truly perfected.
 There have been numerous writings dedicated to Chanev’s work in cinema and theater.
 The actor himself has written many pages, as writing is his other artistic passion.
 The audiences know that he co-wrote Advantage and Measure According to Measure with Djulgerov.